How To Make No-dig Beds

 No dig beds are simple to make, requiring a one off task of preparing the ground and assembling the frame.
 After this, as the name implies, they are a joy to use as all the hard work digging over a patch of ground each year is removed.
 If you want to nourish the ground, you know exactly where to put compost or well rotted manure.
 After a quick clear up in late autumn or early spring, you have a space immediately ready for young seedlings.

-In addition to the step by step guide for making no-dig beds, there are some extra tips for further reducing the work of growing your vegetables, including making low maintenance paths, and a method for reducing weeding.
+In the video below there is a step by step guide for making no-dig beds, including tips for further reducing work by including low maintenance paths, and a method for reducing weeding.

 Materials Used For My No-Dig Beds

 For each no-dig bed (3 m by 1.2 m):

 - 2 x 3m Length Timber (220 mm depth, 45 mm width)

 - 2 x 1.2m Length Timber (220 mm depth, 45 mm width)

 - 4 x brackets (105 mm height, 90 mm width, 105 mm length)